Stephen Fry reveals previously untold LGBTQ history at Felbrigg Hall

-The film is part of the National Trust’s ‘Prejudice and Pride’ programme, whereby the University of Leicester and National Trust are working in collaboration to tackle prejudice through a celebration of LGBTQ heritage.
+The film formed part of the National Trust’s ‘Prejudice and Pride’ programme, whereby the University of Leicester and National Trust worked in collaboration to tackle prejudice through a celebration of LGBTQ heritage.

 There’s also a British Sign Language signed version of the film, as well as a film with subtitles for those who need it - with large print and Braille copies of the script available at Felbrigg.
 You can also download the audio desciptive script below.